imixs/imixs-workflow/src/site/markdown/index.md

 # How Imixs-Workflow works

 Imixs-Workflow is an **open source workflow engine** for a human-centric business process management (BPM).
 Human-centric BPM means to support human skills and activities in a task oriented and event driven way.
 The **Imixs-Workflow project** provides a powerful framework to model business logic for Business Applications and BPM Solutions.
-The Imixs-Workflow engine can be either be embedded into a Java Enterprise Application, or can be run as a service in a microservice architecture.
+The Imixs-Workflow engine can either be embedded into a Java Enterprise Application, or can be run as a service in a microservice architecture.

+## Imixs Microservice

+Imixs-Workflow provides a Rest Service API to encapsulates the Imixs-Workflow Engine into a microservice.
+In this architectural style the workflow engine can be bound to any business application, independent from the technology behind.
+Business logic can be changed without changing a single line of code.

+The [Imixs-Microservice project](https://github.com/imixs/imixs-microservice) provides a Docker Container to start a Imixs-Workflow instance with a single command.

 ## BPMN 2.0

-Imixs-Workflow is based on the [BPMN 2.0 standard](http://www.bpmn.org/).
+Imixs-Workflow is based on the [BPMN 2.0 modeling standard](http://www.bpmn.org/).
+To create a Imixs-Workflow model the powerful Eclipse based modeling tool [Imixs-BPMN](./modelling/install.html) can be used.
+To install Imixs-BPMN see the [installation guide](https://www.imixs.org/doc/modelling/install.html).

 With BPMN 2.0 a business process can be described from different perspectives.
-In Imixs-Workflow the process status is described with the BPMN element '_Task_' and events that lead to a status change with the BPMN element '_Event_'.
+In Imixs-Workflow the process status is described with the BPMN element '_Task_'.
+The status change between the Task elements is defined by BPMN element '_Event_'.

 <img src="./images/bpmn-example01.png"  />

 This type of modeling is also known as event-driven modeling.
 You can find more examples in the section "[How to Model](.//modelling/howto.html)".

-With Imixs-Workflow users are guided through the business process.
-A process instance can be assigned to different actors.
-All events triggered during the processing livecycle are logged and transparently documented by Imixs-Workflow.

 ## The Actors

+Imixs-Workflow is supporting human skills, activities and relieves collaboration in a task-oriented manner.
+Each process instance can be assigned to different actors.
-The main objective of a  human-centric workflow engine is to support the human actors with relevant information about the business process and to ensure that the business process is aligned to predetermined business rules:
+The main objective is to support the human actors and provide them with relevant information about the business process.
+The workflow engine ensures that the business process is aligned to predetermined business rules:

   * Who is the owner of a business process
   * Who is allowed to access and modify the data